-In professional services, managers play the most important role in training.
+In any modern organisation, managers play the most important role in training.
 Not the trainer or expert.
 Not the participants themselves.
-Managers – the person to whom your staff report to on a daily basis.
+Managers – the person to whom your employees report to on a daily basis.
 Yet managers ruin training.
 All the time.
 Let’s find out why.

 Managers set the tone before the training, are responsible for setting the expectations and accountability of learners and set the tone after the training.
 So managers include…